Why is the business card needed?

 Do you know the most common mistake when designing business cards, yourself?
 The recombining, because there are so many great colours and font types that it’s difficult to decide on 2-3.
 Effect?
 The business card is hard to read, sometimes dappled.
 What’s more, the colours affect both the printing technique and its cost.
 Some colours and fonts do not look good in a small space.
 These are details that are not a problem for an experienced graphic designer, but for an amateur.

 The basic principle when designing business cards is DIMENSION.
 Instead of many colours, gradients and shades work.
 In principle, 3 colours max.
 It is important that the colours and style of the business card are consistent with the website and the industry in which you operate.
+When you add in the contact details, number fonts like Didone could be a good choice, if you want to come across as a professional.
 If the website is minimalistic, then the design of the business card must take this fact into account.
 It is necessary to maintain appropriate contrasts between the background and the text so that you can read what is written without any problems.
 People with poor eyesight may have trouble reading light letters on a dark background, so it’s best if the background is light and the text is dark.

 Do you want to stand out?
 Then maybe opt for a vertical business card.